• Skip to primary navigation

 Which currency is used in Laos?

 In Laos, the official currency is the Laotian Kip (LAK).
-The exchange rate is approximately 9700 LAK for €1 and 8500LAK per $1.
+The exchange rate is approximately 22,600 LAK for €1 and 20,800 LAK per $1.
 Here you can find the current exchange rates.

 What should I wear in Laos?

 When traveling around Laos, dress modestly!
-It’s inappropriate to wear tight or revealing clothing, which is also true for the other countries in Southeast Asia.
+It's inappropriate to wear tight or revealing clothing, which is also true for other countries in Southeast Asia.

 Men can wear shirts and shorts, but don’t go walking around bare-chested or in a tank top.

-As a woman dressing modestly means no hot-pants, no crop tops, no short skirts or shorts (anything above the knee is generally considered too short) and nothing too tight.
+As a woman dressing modestly means no hot pants, no crop tops, no short skirts or shorts (anything above the knee is generally considered too short), and nothing too tight.
 Also, remember to carry a scarf or sarong to cover up in temples.

 I have written an extensive post about our Laos travel budget, but if you just need a quick number: our daily expenses were €57 / $64 as a couple.

-Please know that the average income in Laos is just $2300 a year and 75% of the population has to get by on $2 a day.
+Please know that the average income in Laos is just $2600 a year and 75% of the population has to get by on $2 a day.
 Something to keep in mind when you are bargaining for a tuk-tuk ride or a night at an accommodation…

-For those who plan to travel to Huay Xai from Chiang Rai (via the Chiang Khong – Huay Xai Friendship Bridge), here is a detailed step by step explanation of how to cross this border.
+For those who plan to travel to Huay Xai from Chiang Rai (via the Chiang Khong – Huay Xai Friendship Bridge), here is a detailed step-by-step explanation of how to cross this border.

 For those coming from different directions or who immediately want to read about Huay Xai and the slow boat to Luang Prabang, click here to go to day 1 of this Laos backpacking route.